Pampanga: Water and power

 Potable water supply in the province reaches the populace through three levels namely: Level I (point source system), Level II (communal faucet system), and Level III (individual connections).
 A well or spring is the pinpointed water source in areas where houses are few as the system is only designed to serve 15 to 25 households.
 As of 1997, there were 128,571 Level I water system users in the province.
 The communal faucet system (Level II) serves the rural areas while the Level III system is managed by the Local Water Utilities Administration (LWUA).
 The system provides individual house connections to all second and first class private subdivisions.

 Electric power is distributed to the majority of the towns through the distribution centers of the Pampanga Electric Cooperative (PELCO) which include PELCO I, II, III.
 Small parts of Candaba and Macabebe are also supplied by Manila Electric Company (Meralco).
 Angeles and small parts of Mabalacat are supplied by Angeles Electric Corporation (AEC) Villa de Bacolor, Guagua, Sta, Rita, Lubao, Sasmuan, Porac, Mabalacat and small part of Floridablanca are supplied by Pampanga Electric Cooperative II (PELCO II).
 City of San Fernando and Floridablanca is supplied by San Fernando Electric Company (SFELAPCO).

 Power is also transmitted to the province through various transmission lines and substations located within the province, such as the Mexico and Clark substations, and Hermosa–Duhat–Balintawak, Mexico–Hermosa, Hermosa–San Jose transmission lines, etc., all of which are operated and maintained by the National Grid Corporation of the Philippines (NGCP).

+In 2018, the Bureau of Internal Revenue (BIR) Regional Office 4 in San Fernando commissioned a 400-kilowatt rooftop solar installation.
+The project was implemented to reduce operating costs and support government sustainability initiatives.